justinpyvis/BrekkyWrap/content/newsletter/crazier-than-the-dot-com-era.md

   **Subjet four**: test test test test test test test test
 ---
-If you bought crypto on Friday and hoped to have a nice relaxing weekend you would have been sorely disappointed, after a wild ride that saw the value of Bitcoin (and most others) plummet around 15% in *under an hour* on Saturday, before stabilising down around 5%.
+If you bought crypto on Friday and hoped to have a nice relaxing weekend you would have been sorely disappointed, after a wild ride that saw the value of Bitcoin (and most others) plummet almost 15% in *under an hour* on Saturday, before stabilising down around 5%.

 The plunge was supposedly due to worries about heightened regulatory uncertainty (a bunch of execs [are testifying](https://www.arabnews.com/node/1980566/business-economy) before the US House Financial Services Committee on 8 Dec), but with crypto who *really* knows these days. 🤷‍♂️